Jumpscale/g8cockpit/docs/installation/Using-Blueprint/using-blueprint.md

 First create your Git repository on the Git server, or on GitHub.

-Create an AYS service repository on your machine using the `ays create_repo` command, specifying your local Git directory and the repository on the Git server:
+Then create an AYS service repository on your machine using the `ays create_repo` command, specifying your local repository directory and the repository on the Git server:

 ```
 sudo ays create_repo -p {/path/to/my/repo} -g git@github.com:{account}/cockpit_{cockpit-name}.git
 ```

-Or alternatively, you can also do it all manually:
+Or alternatively, you can also do it manually:

 ```
 mkdir -p {/path/to/my/repo}/blueprints